cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 #### Configure nameservers

 Configure your nameservers to point to Cloudflare's name servers.
-If your nameservers are succesfully pointed to Cloudflare, we'll proceed by creating a CNAME record for you!
+If your nameservers are successfully pointed to Cloudflare, we'll proceed by creating a CNAME record for you!

 #### Add a custom CNAME record